padamaranagen/java9/Chapter2/ReadMe.md

 >* Enable improved application performance; and
 >* Enable the Java SE Platform, and the JDK, to scale down for use in small computing devices and dense cloud deployments.

+6.What is JMOD?
+>It is a modular JAR but can also contain native code.

+7.What is Strong Encapsulation?
+>Strong encapsulation allows a component to declare which of its public types are accessible to other components and which are not.

+8.What is Reliable Configuration?

+>Reliable configuration replaces the class path mechanism for program components to declare explicit dependences upon one another.

+### Abbrevations

 JSR - Java Specification Requirements